+The idle speed screw in most cases is the only screw you should adjust.
 The idle speed screw controls the throttle plate position at idle, which in turn raises or lowers the engine rpm by allowing more or less air/fuel mixture into the engine.
 It does not control the air/fuel mixture.
 Here are the proper steps for setting the engine's idle speed.

-- 1. Start the engine and allow it to warm up. - 2.
-Connect a tachometer, if your vehicle is not equipped with one. - 3.
-Make sure the parking brake is on (if equipped), and the wheels are blocked.
-Place the automatic transmission in drive or the manual transmission in neutral. - 4.
+- 1. Find the proper idle rpm on the underhood decal of your vehicle.
+If this decal is not available, find a service manual that references your vehicle and engine to find the recommended idle rpm. - 2.
+Start the engine and allow it to warm up. - 3.
+Connect a tachometer, if your vehicle is not equipped with one. - 4.
+Make sure the parking brake is on, and the wheels are blocked.
+Place the automatic transmission in drive or the manual transmission in neutral. - 5.
 If the idle speed is slower than recommended, turn the screw clockwise to speed up the rpm.
 If the idle speed is too fast, turn the idle screw counter-clockwise to lower the rpm.
 This adjustment should be made to both the primary and secondary screws in equal amounts, so that the throttle plates are opened the same amount.